vackosar/vackosar.github.io/_posts/2020-02-25-I-read-papers-on-a-podcast.md

 The microphone CONNECT IT CMI-8000-CH YouMic USB works quite well for the $16 I payed.
 You can verify the mic quality by listening to one of [my videos](https://youtu.be/gyBdnNY1WPI).

-I also was improved room sound quality by [hiding acoustic panel behind a world map](/2020/02/23/Stealthy-acoustic-panels.html).
+I also improved room sound quality by [hiding acoustic panel behind a world map](/2020/02/23/Stealthy-acoustic-panels.html).